About Staphylococcal enterotoxin B (SEB)

 With our group of expert immunologists, we at iQ Biosciences are well-suited to perform SEB stimulation assays with your molecule. iQ will work with you every step of the way to ensure you are comfortable with the assay and the workflow.
 We start by ensuring that the PBMCs or whole blood used in the experiment come from multiple healthy donors.
 Depending on the format of the sample (PBMCs or whole blood), a minimum number of donors will be suggested.
 However, we will work with you to determine how independent donors you would like to meet your satisfaction and expectations.
 It should also be noted that primate PBMCs can also be used for animal bridging studies.

 We will stimulate the cells with SEB in the presence or absence of your molecule at multiple concentrations, as well as with control compounds to ensure the assay is working properly and as a source of comparison.
-More importantly, we will work with you and your research team to determine the best method to present (soluble or plate coated) your test molecule.
+More importantly, we will work with you and your research team to determine the best method (soluble or plate coated) to present your test molecule.
 Both the sample format and presentation format will take into account the biological nature of the target and your project end goals.

 Once the sample format and presentation of the test molecule is confirmed, the samples are stimulated under the agreed upon conditions.
-At specified timepoints, we will harvest the supernatant or plasma to determine the levels of multiple cytokines using cytokine bead arrays or AlphaLISA.
-We generally recommend measuring IL-2, IL-6, TNF-α, and IFN-γ; however, we can measure other cytokines that may be of interest as well.
+At specified timepoints, we will harvest the supernatant or plasma to determine the levels of multiple cytokines using cytokine bead arrays or MSD.
+We generally recommend measuring IL-2, IL-6, TNF-α, and/or IFN-γ; however, we can measure other cytokines that may be of interest as well.
 If the PBMCs were pre-labeled with CFSE, we can measure proliferation of the lymphocytes in response to SEB and your test article.
 We can also perform surface receptor analysis by flow cytometry with the remaining cells from the assay.

 Finally, our research team will put together a report of the findings based on your needs.
 Together, we will work with you at every step of the process to ensure you are comfortable and involved.
 With this open communication policy, you can feel confident that your molecule is being tested properly and the results are reliable.